Introductory computations in the cohomology of arithmetic groups: The Eichler-Shimura isomorphism

-For $\Gamma=SL_2(\mathbb Z)$ the vector space $S_k(SL_2(\mathbb Z))$ admits a basis of eigenforms.
+For $\Gamma=\Gamma_0(1)=SL_2(\mathbb Z)$ the vector space $S_k(SL_2(\mathbb Z))$ admits a basis of eigenforms.
+If $f$ is a normalized eigenform then the coefficient $a_n$ is an eigenvalue for $T_n$.
 Thus, in principle, one can construct an approximation to an explicit basis for the space $S_k(SL_2(\mathbb Z))$ of weight $k$ cusp forms simply by computing eigenvalues for Hecke operators.

-For $\Gamma=\Gamma_0(N)$ there again exist simultaneous eigenvectors for the Hecke operators $T_n$ provided we let $n$ range over only those integers coprime to $N$.
-This makes the computation of a basis for $S_k(\Gamma_0(N))$ a little more involved.
+For $\Gamma=\Gamma_0(N)$ there again exists a basis of simultaneous eigenvectors for the Hecke operators $T_n$ provided we let $n$ range over only those integers coprime to $N$.
+The computation of a basis for $S_k(\Gamma_0(N))$ is a little more involved because the common eigenspaces need not be one-dimensional.
 If $M$ is a positive integer dividing $N$, and if $d$ is a divisor of $N/M$, then there is a degeneracy map $\beta_{M,d}\colon S_k(\Gamma_0(M)) \rightarrow S_k(\Gamma_0(N))$.
-The {\em new subspace} of $S_k(\Gamma_0(N))$ is denoted by $S_k^{new}(\Gamma_0(N))$ and is defined to be the orthogonal complement, with respect to an inner product known as the {\em Petersson inner product}, of the images of all maps $\beta_{ M,d }$ for $ M |N$ and $d | N/M$.
+The {\em new subspace} of $S_k(\Gamma_0(N))$ is denoted by $S_k^{new}(\Gamma_0(N))$ and is defined to be the orthogonal complement, with respect to an inner product known as the {\em Petersson inner product}, of the images of all maps $\beta_{ M,d }$ for $ M$ a proper divisor of $N$ and $d | N/M$.
 The elements of the new subspace are called {\em newforms}.
 Hecke operators restrict to the space of newforms.
 It was shown by Atkin and Lehner \cite{MR268123} that $S_k^{new}(\Gamma_0(N))$ admits a basis of eigenforms, and that